ankschoubey/old-blog/_pages/resources.md

 {% include replace_nav_with_icons.html %}

-I read/consume many resources and I thought this would be a good way to link to up and thus avoid  writing blogposts on these topics.

-The resources are removed when associated blogposts are written.
+I share a collection of valuable resources I come across on my field, which I update regularly.
+As I explore these resources more, I may also write blog posts on them.
+The resources will be removed once a related blog post is written.

 ## Resources and Some Notes